ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter04.md

 + In database design, we can omit some key information for (week) entities that are dependent on other (strong) entities.
 + The relationship between a week entity and a strong entity is called an **identifying relationship**.
 + In the ER diagram, we show weak entities and identifying relationships with double lines, and the partial key of a weak entity with a dashed underline.
++ A weak entity is uniquely identified in the context of its regular (or strong) entity, and so the full key for a weak entity is the combination of its own (partial) key with the key of its owning entity.
+To uniquely identify a child in our example, we need the first name of the child and the email address of the child’s parent.

 ![4-weak.png](../Resources/4-weak.png)